CIRCUITSTATE/CSE_ModbusRTU/examples/ESP32/ModbusRTU_Server_LED/README.md

 # CSE_ModbusRTU Arduino Library

-## Example - ModbusRTU_Server_LED
+## Example - ModbusRTU_Server_LED [ESP32]

 Filename: **ModbusRTU_Server_LED.ino**

 This example demonstrates the use of a Modbus RTU server to listen for Modbus requests from a client and turn an LED on and off.
-The request can come from any Modbus RTU client including the `ModbusRTU_Client_LED.ino` example.
+The request can come from any Modbus RTU client including the [**ModbusRTU_Client_LED.ino**](/examples/ESP32/ModbusRTU_Client_LED/ModbusRTU_Client_LED.ino) example.
 We define 4 coils but only use the one at `0x00` to control the LED.
 A client can write to that coil to turn on or turn off the LED.
 We are using hardware serial port for the RS-485 interface.
 This example is written for and tested with **DOIT-ESP32-DevKit-V1** board with multiple hardware serial ports and **MAX485+CD4069** RS485 module with automatic data-direction control.

 This library depends on the `CSE_ArduinoRS485` library.
 We need to create an `RS485Classs` port for communicating with the transceivers.
 In this example, a port object `RS485` is created for this, using `Serial2` as the serial interface.
 You can change this to any compatible Arduino serial ports.
 If a hardware serial ports like `Serial2` is not available, you can create a `SoftwareSerial` port and pass it the same way.
 This can be done for boards like Arduino Uno, Nano and other AVR boards.
 We are using GPIOs `16` and `17` for the serial port and you can also change this if your board supports it (eg. ESP32).